best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 * information on where to find related data or supporting publications.
 * links to a wider data series - although we would advise, wherever possible, to keep time series or historical data in the same spreadsheet
-* links to supporting information about the data (metadata) and methodology documents.
+* links to supporting information about the data and methodology documents.
 * information on the quality of the statistics
 * link to a glossary of essential technical terms and acronyms.

 However, if your cover sheet is starting to look like a text document it is best practice to publish this extra information on a webpage instead and link to it.
-Ideally this will be the webpage where the link to the spreadsheet lives.
-For more information on this see the 'Saving and publishing your spreadsheet' section of this guidance.
+Ideally this will be the webpage where the spreadsheet lives.
+For more information on this see the [Saving and publishing spreadsheets](#saving-and-publishing-spreadsheets) section.

 #### Making cover sheets accessible
-To meet [success criterion 2.4.2 page titled](https://www.w3.org/TR/WCAG21/#page-titled) the title of the spreadsheet should be in cell A1 of the cover sheet.
-This title should be tagged as 'Headings 1' using the cell styles tool (more information on tagging headings can be found in the 'Titles of spreadsheets, worksheets and tables' section of this guidance).
+To meet accessibility [success criterion 2.4.2 page titled](https://www.w3.org/TR/WCAG21/#page-titled) the title of the spreadsheet should be in cell A1 of the cover sheet.
+This title should be tagged as 'Headings 1' using the cell styles tool (more information on tagging headings can be found in the [Titles of spreadsheets, worksheets and tables](#titles-of-spreadsheets-worksheets-and-tables) section).

-To meet [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) and [success criterion 2.4.6 headings and labels](https://www.w3.org/TR/WCAG21/#headings-and-labels) you should use subheadings to break up the information.
+To meet accessibility [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) and [success criterion 2.4.6 headings and labels](https://www.w3.org/TR/WCAG21/#headings-and-labels) you should use subheadings to break up the information.
 These subheadings should be tagged using the cell styles tool.
 First level subheadings should be tagged as Headings 2, second level subheadings as Headings 3 and so on.

 Make sure all the written content follows the advice in the [‘Making written content accessible’ section](https://gss.civilservice.gov.uk/policy-store/making-analytical-publications-accessible/#section-4) of our ‘Making analytical publications accessible’ guidance.

 ### Table of contents

 If you have a lot of worksheets in your spreadsheet you should create a table of contents that describes the data within each worksheet.
-This will ensure you meet [accessibility guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable).
+This will ensure you meet accessibility [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable).

-This can live within the cover sheet or on its own worksheet, but make sure it is marked up properly as a table and named ‘Table_of_contents’.
-If it is on its own worksheet make sure this is named ‘Table_of_contents’
+This can live within the cover sheet or on its own worksheet, but make sure it is marked up properly as a table and named ‘Table_of_contents’ (more information on marking up and naming tables can be found in the [Tables](#tables) section.
+If it is on its own worksheet make sure this is named ‘Table of contents’.

-This table of contents can also contain other information such as the source of the data (particularly if several different sources are used throughout the spreadsheet), the date the data in each worksheet was last updated and the date it will be next updated.
+This table of contents can also contain other information such as the source of the data (particularly if several different sources are used throughout the spreadsheet), the date of the last update and the date of the next update.

 Hyperlinking from the table of contents to cell A1 of each worksheet also aids navigation around a large spreadsheet but is not strictly necessary if all tables are marked up and named consistently.
+We wouldn't suggest linking to the tables directly as this may mean users will miss information presented above the table that they need to understand.

 ### Notes worksheet

 If certain cells in your spreadsheet refer to notes, it is better for usability and accessibility to create a table of notes that lives in a ‘Notes’ worksheet than to put information underneath each table.
-More information on this can be found in the 'Symbols and footnotes' section of this guidance.
+More information on this can be found in the [Symbols, footnotes and codes](#symbols-footnotes-and-code)' section of this guidance.

-Remember this table of notes will need to be marked up and named appropriately.
+Remember that the table of notes will need to be marked up and named appropriately.

 ### How to supply metadata if optimising for machine readability